tridashafox/SFStarEditor/README.md

 7. Includes are star map to help decide what position the star should be placed in the in game map.
 Also includes basic planet map for a star system.
 8. Checks how close to other stars to ensure not too close/overlapping
 9. Performs name validation for new stars and planets
-10. Repositions planets and moons in sequence to ensure positions are correct
 11. Auto names moons

 ### Limitations: